lngng/moDSTogether/README.md

 ### Branches
 ![](/img/branches/master-development-feature.png)

 For this section, the goal is to ask why at each stage instead of how.
-There arent any detailed instructions because more important is a draw for you to use multiple branches  If at the end that isn't true, I'm very interested in your feedback.
+There aren't any detailed instructions because more important is a draw for you to use multiple branches.
+If at the end it isn't there, I'm very interested in your feedback.
 I won't be listing benefits or selling the concept here.

 Right now, our repository is based solely  in one branch: the *master* branch.
 We are going to use a workflow strategy based on one called Gitflow as we move forward.